Business Valuation and Divorce – Tis The Season

 In Closing: Valuation in the Divorce Process

 One of the more complex issues many divorcing couples face involves the valuation of businesses and business interests that are marital estate property.
-Conducting a business valuation requires a variety of analyses, including examination of the economic environment, industry developments, and the unique attributes of the business being valued.
+Conducting a business valuation requires various analyses, including examining the economic environment, industry developments, and the unique attributes of the business being valued.
 These questions must be answered in all divorce situations.
 Still, when a business appraisal is conducted in conjunction with a collaborative divorce, it is fundamentally different from one carried out in a more adversarial divorce setting.